 Step 3: Check if your network connection is off

-If cleaning the IR sensors doesn’t fix the problem, check your internet connection.
 Because an interruption in the network connection is one of the most common causes of error 34.

 This can be due to several factors, including a blocked signal, moving the Roomba too far away from the router, or a problem with the router itself.

 To fix this, check if your network connection is off and try restarting your Roomba.
-If that doesn’t work, try moving your Roomba closer to the router.

 Step 4: Power cycle your router/modem

-Another reason your Roomba may display this error is a problem with your router.
-In most cases, just rebooting the router fix the problem.
+In most cases, just rebooting the router fixes the problem.
 Follow the below steps to reboot your router:

 - First, unplug your modem/router or power off your wireless access point.